 to be installed in April 2017.
 The extra soil available from pond excavation

 helped in the building of lots of new borders along that back fence, and the

 constant clatter of the waterfall and the antics of our goldfish gaggle draw

 us out into the garden a lot more.
-So even though it's still looking pretty
+Even though it started out looking pretty

-sparse, the creative horticultural juices are flowing once again, and I look
+sparse, the creative horticultural juices are flowing once again, and things

 forward to establishing a back-yard reprieve from the formal front-yard

-landscaping dictated by the home-owners association.
-I haven't seen nearly
+landscaping dictated by the home-owners association, and have been encouraged